-Nevertheless, India appears as a bright spot among emerging markets.
+On the external front, India appears as a bright spot among emerging markets.
 It is now the fastest growing economy among BRICS nations (Brazil, Russia, India, China, and South Africa) and is no longer seen as part of the "fragile five" (the others being Turkey, Indonesia, Brazil, and South Africa).
 India's strengthening economy now makes it better prepared to face the volatility in capital flows arising from interest rates hikes by the US Federal Reserve.